fpillet/NSLogger/README.markdown

   * Online (application running and connected to _NSLogger_) and offline (saved logs) log viewing
   * Buffer all traces in memory or in a file, send them over to viewer when a connection is acquired
   * Secure logging (connections use SSL by default)
+  * Advanced log filtering options
   * Save viewer logs to share them and/or review them later
   * Export logs to text files
   * Open raw buffered traces files that you brought back from client applications not directly connected to the log viewer

-You'll find instructions for use in the [NSLogger wiki](https://github.com/fpillet/NSLogger/wiki/).
+**You'll find instructions for use in the [NSLogger wiki](https://github.com/fpillet/NSLogger/wiki/).**

 Your application emits traces using the *NSLogger* [trace APIs](https://github.com/fpillet/NSLogger/wiki/NSLogger-API).
 The desktop viewer application (running on **Mac OS X 10.6 or later**) displays them.

-Clients automatically find the logger application running on Mac OS X via Bonjour networking, and can optionally connect to a specific remote host / port.
+Clients automatically find the logger application running on Mac OS X via Bonjour networking, and can optionally connect to a specific remote host/port.
 You have no setup to do: just start the logger on your Mac, launch your iOS or Mac OS X application then when your app emits traces, they will automatically show up in *NSLogger* if the viewer is running locally on your network.
 Until a logger is found, logs are buffered on the client so you don't lose anything.

 ![Desktop Viewer (main window)](https://github.com/fpillet/NSLogger/raw/master/Screenshots/mainwindow.png "Desktop Viewer")